pnichat/ucla-library-management-system/README.md

 # Library_management_system
+A simple library management system for displaying the online catalog for the library.

 ### Installing the project
 1. Go to the directory on your machine where you want to store your project repositories: `cd ~/projects` (or something similar)